Terms & Conditions in plain English

 Rarely, an additional charge may be made if the Resident’s care requirements increase significantly, and where we feel this is appropriate we will discuss the matter with the Resident or their Advocate in advance.

-Items of a personal nature may be provided by Nightingales at the request of either the Resident or their family, such as hairdressing, chiropody, newspapers and personal toiletries, for which a charge will be made.
+Items of a personal nature may be provided by Nightingales at the request of either the Resident or their family, such as hairdressing, chiropody, newspapers, personal toiletries, the cost of escorting residents to appointments outside the home, for which a charge will be made.
 Payment of any extras may be made by cheque at your convenience.
 No charges for extras will be incurred without the prior authorisation of either the Resident or their Advocate.

 Fees for the initial part-month are calculated by multiplying the Daily Fee by the number of days remaining in the month, including the day of admission.